Joxter/advent-of-code/README.md

    I also came up with an optimization to help solve the second part, but I thought that in most cases it is useless
  - Day 22. **CUBE!
 IT IS A CUBE!** Despite several iterations of debugging, my answer for the second part was not correct.
 Stockholm syndrome in action - I really like the advent
+   - I DID IT! my knowledge of English does not allow me to fully describe my emotions from solving this problem, you can evaluate the level of madness by the quality of the code [here](https://github.com/Joxter/advent-2022/commit/8326ff50fbf3bdbffd038b8b4979789291539795)
  - Day 25!
 I spent much more time I expect on the last day.
 I used to be good at math.
 I was a bit upset that for the second star I had to get 2 stars for all the previous days:(